Registration of contractors' personnel

 The CERN Community Support Centre [Building 33] checks the request received via EDH and informs the contractor of its progress:

-- if the request is validated, an automatic e-mail is sent to the representative of the contractor indicating that the employee can proceed to the CERN Community Support Centre [Building 33] with the originals of the scanned documents to finalise the file.
+• if the request is validated, an automatic e-mail is sent to the contractor's representative, the registered person and the CERN technical contact indicating that the employee can proceed to the CERN Community Support Centre [Building 33] with a valid identity document to finalise the file.

 2.4 Specific case of the subcontractor

-If the contractor is using a subcontractor, the latter must have been declared in the contract in advance in order for it to be available for selection in EDH.
-If the subcontractor does not appear in the list, the CERN technical contact for the contract must contact the Procurement Service, who will validate and register the subcontractor as appropriate.
+If the contractor is using a subcontractor, the latter must have been declared in contract in advance in order for it to be available for selection in EDH.
+If the subcontractor does not appear in the list, the contractor must provide the CERN technical contact responsible for the contract with the subcontractor’s full contact details so that the latter may contact the Procurement Service to request the necessary validation and registration.

 2.5 Specific case of the contractor's personnel working remotely

 Some contracts or work orders provide for the possibility of personnel working exclusively remotely.
-In such cases, the contractor's representative for the contract must communicate the following information to the CERN Community Support Centre via the formulaire de pré-enregistrement pour les contractants / Pre-registration form for Contractors (PREGRO):
+In such cases, the contractor's representative must communicate the following information to the CERN Community Support Centre via the formulaire de pré-enregistrement pour les contractants / Pre-registration form for Contractors (PREGRO):

 This type of registration for the purposes of teleworking does not under any circumstances allow a CERN access card to be issued.